emonkak/php-dependency-graph/README.md

 }
 ```

-It echo the following text.
+It displays the following text.

 ```
 \-Bootstrapper